Where do I even begin?

 We live in a new world.
 No one is coming up to you in the produce aisle at Trader Joe’s commenting on the avocados you’re choosing in hopes of getting a date.
 And if they are, you’re probably so creeped out by it you’d never give the guy a shot.
 Amiright?
 It’s also a hell of a lot more fun to swipe through prospects from the comfort of my own home whilst wearing sweatpants and eating Oreos while messaging guys about my dedication to working out and clean eating habits.
 Living my best life.

 I’ve met a lot of people who have met their significant other on a dating app but are too embarrassed to admit it.
-My boyfriend and I met on Bumble in July of 2017.
-I messaged him first and I asked him out first and it’s worked so far…
+There is no shame.
+My last two serious relationships started via Bumble.
+Give it a go, girl.

 If you’re still uncomfortable with apps, let me share this: I was once set up with a guy through one of my best friends from high school.
 Now this is what fairytales are made of.
 I was sure this one was going to work.
 Why?
 Because we didn’t meet on an app (lol, self go sit down).
 Apps were desperate and fake and I was so over it.
 So, to be set up by a human in real life was electric.